-some people use the catch phrase “i have ms, but ms doesn’t have me.” well, i have ms, and ms has me, just like photography has me, and music has me, and writing has me, and being a husband and father has me. ms is no less a part of me than anything else, and affects my life just as every other facet of my life does. it’s all just life, and life most definitely “has” me.
+Some people use the catch phrase “I have MS, but MS doesn’t have me.”
+Whatever it is, I have it, and it has me.
+Just like photography has me, and music has me, and writing has me, and being a husband and father has me.
+The slow crumbling of my brain is no less a part of me than anything else, and affects me just as every other facet of my life does.
+It’s all just life, and life most definitely “has” me.

-interesting fact about me that you might want to ask me about when we meet at an otherwise boring cocktail party: i once cooked dinner for tiny tim.
+Interesting fact about me that you might want to ask me about when we meet at an otherwise boring cocktail party: I once cooked dinner for Tiny Tim and Todd Rundgren.

 I came across your blog via the Carnival Of MS Bloggers, I am Squiffy of Squiffy’s House of Fun, on the list ;O)